- 01 Can a Crashed Hard Drive Be Recovered

 There are several ways that hard drive data can be lost.
 One way is through hard drive formatting.
 When you format a hard drive, all of the data on the drive is erased.
 This can happen if you accidentally format the wrong drive or intentionally format a drive to clean it or prepare it for use.
-Once the data is gone, it's challenging to carry out a formatted hard drive recovery.
+Once the data is gone, it's challenging to recover formatted hard drive.

 Another way hard drive data can be lost is through deletion.
 This is when the user deletes a file or folder from the hard drive without meaning to.
 Deleting files from a hard drive doesn't delete the data - it just marks the space as available for overwriting.
 However, if you continue using the hard drive without rewriting the deleted files, you can recover the data using special software.

 Hard Drive Crash/Damage

 A hard drive crash is one of the most common ways people lose data.
 When a hard drive crashes, it can no longer be accessed by the computer.
 This means that any data that was stored on the hard drive is now inaccessible.
 This can occur if the hard drive is improperly shut down, has bad sectors, or becomes infected with malware.
 Logical damage/crash can be repaired using data recovery software.
 While physical damage can only be repaired with a professional data recovery service.
 You'll need to turn to experts to run a corrupted hard drive recovery.

 Software errors can also lead to hard drive data loss.
 These errors can occur if the hard drive's firmware corrupts or a critical system file is accidentally deleted.
 Software errors can be fixed by reinstalling the operating system or applications.